What Is a Casino Bonus and How Does It Work?

 How Referral Bonuses Work

-Referral bonuses are a pretty common way for online casinos to get new players.
-Basically, if you’re already a member, the casino gives you a special code or link.
+Referral bonuses are a common way for online casinos to get new players.
+The casino gives you a special code or link if you’re already a member.
 You share this with your mates, and if they sign up and make a deposit using your referral code, both of you get a bonus.
 It’s a win-win!
-The bonus amount can vary, but it’s usually a decent incentive to spread the word.
+The bonus amount can vary, but spreading the word is usually a decent incentive.

 Incentives for Referring Friends